 “He was lying.
 He works for the First Circle.”

 “He was human.
 Last I remember, we don’t kill humans.
-Or did Mum’s rules end up in the Liffey along with her car?”
+Or did Mom’s rules end up in the Liffey along with her car?”

 Tala turned in her seat to face her.
-“What the hell is your problem, Aiva?
+“What the hell is your problem?
 You used to do this job too, dammit.
 You know how it goes.
 We don’t show mercy.
 God knows they don’t.”

 “I used to do this Tala.
 Used to.
 Not anymore.
 I got out, and you had to drag me back into it.”

 “Why?
 You said so yourself, she hasn’t sent you a single distress signal, and she maxed out your credit cards.
-You want to find her?
-Try Monaco.”
+If we want to find her, maybe we should try Monaco.”

 Aiva unlocked the door and went straight upstairs to her flat on the first floor.
-She could hear her phone buzzing inside her bag, and pulled it out, half expecting to see Tala’s number on the screen.
+She could hear her phone buzzing inside her bag.
+She pulled it out, expecting to see Tala’s number on the screen, even though she had just dropped her off moments ago.
 It was Kayleigh.